henryhugo/igcTrackViewerExtended/README.md

 Develop an online service that will allow users to browse information about IGC files.

-## Features not realized
+## Features not realized / problems

-MongoDB storage, GET /api/ticker/timestamp, problem with the clock trigger
+MongoDB storage, GET /api/ticker/timestamp, clock trigger implemeted in the .go

 ## URLs